-In thinking further about the dynamics of the social, Germain notes that 'societies are made up of three main elements: interests, passions, inertia' (Germain, 1879/1896, p.
-150), which individuals bring together in their way of being as well as in their social attitudes, thus forming many different characters.
-Individual behaviours thus correspond to the physical attitudes of hard, elastic, and soft bodies, respectively: there are hard individuals who 'stubbornly cling' to the path leading to the attainment of their interests and resist any opposing force, even if this means they will be utterly destroyed.
-In the modality of elasticity, individuals driven by passions will change route at the slightest shock, following unexpected paths, and finally there are those who enjoy rest and will suffer real damage rather than thinking of reacting to events that destabilise their calm state (Germain, 1879/1896, p.
-151).
-Of course, Germain argues, individual attitudes depend on social and political conditions: 'in times of tranquillity, interests dominate' (Germain, 1879/1896, p.
-151), but the passions that were contained within periods of peace wake up and increase the disturbance during periods of internal turmoil: 'they act in a thousand directions at once; we do not know where they tend, and it is very difficult to foresee what will be the result of their shock' (Germain, 1879/1896, p.
-152).
+In further thinking about the dynamics of the social Germain notes that 'societies are made up of three main elements: interests, passions, inertia', (150) which individuals bring together in their way of being, as well as in their social attitudes, thus forming many different characters.
+Individual behaviours thus correspond to the physical attitudes of hard, elastic and soft bodies respectively: there are hard individuals who 'stubbornly cling' to the path leading to the attainment of their interests and resist any opposing force even if this means that they will be utterly destroyed.
+In the modality of elasticity individuals driven by passions will change route at the slightest shock following unexpected paths and finally there are those who enjoy rest and will suffer real damage rather than thinking of reacting to events that destabilize their calm state.
+(151) Of course individual attitudes depend on social and political conditions Germain argues: 'in times of tranquillity, interests dominate', (151) but the passions which were contained within periods of peace wake up and increase the disturbance during periods of internal turmoil: 'they act in a thousand directions at once; we do not know where they tend, and it is very difficult to foresee what will be the result of their shock'.
+(152)

-By creating a typology of characters and attitudes in analogical correspondence with physical bodies, Germain, the mathematician, observes that although 'we have not yet imagined making a statistics of characters' (Germain, 1879/1896, p.
-153), we know by experience that more than half of the population act according to their interests, while the other half are either taken by their passions or are just inert.
-Moreover, we also know that hard, elastic, and soft states are never pure or absolute.
-In the same way that there are no bodies that are perfectly hard, or elastic bodies that cannot retain something of the direction in which they are pushed, or finally soft bodies absorbing everything, individual characters and behaviours are multifaceted:
+By creating a typology of characters and attitudes in analogical correspondence with physical bodies, Germain, the mathematician, observes that although 'we have not yet imagined making a statistic of characters' (153), we know by experience that more half of the population act according to their interests, while the other half are either taken by their passions or they are just inert.
+Moreover, we also know that hard, elastic and soft states are never pure or absolute.
+In the same way that there are no bodies perfectly hard, or elastic bodies that cannot retain something of the direction in which they are pushed, or finally soft bodies absorbing everything, individual characters and behaviours are multi-faceted:

 Similarly, we do not see people so attached to self-interest that, at certain moments in their lives, they do not act from other motives.
-Passionate men sometimes yield to their interests, and people who are naturally lovers of rest can find, in the things and in the people around them, material to excite in them the desire for wealth, fame, or affection.
-(Germain, 1879/1896, p.
-153)
+Passionate men sometimes yield to their interests, and people who are naturally lovers of rest can find, in the things and in the people around them, material to excite in them the desire for wealth, fame or affection.
+(153)